LeadWoods0902/DandD_Nightmare_Plague/Characters/NPC/Seni/Brokvar/Cirella Lundgren.md

 Unknown

 ### Notes
-A result of an affair between Napella Lundgren and an unknown human, Circe strives to claim her place on the throne but believes revealing herself to Ven-Deyk
+A result of an affair between Napella Lundgren and an unknown human, Circe strives to claim her place on the throne but believes revealing herself to Ven-Dryk would cause problems ?